-Applicants for the EAS MA Program who meet minimum requirements for the University Fellowship (cumulative undergraduate GPA of at least 3.6 on a 4.0 scale, a 75th percentile average on the GRE general exam's Verbal and Quantitative components and a 4.0 on the Analytical Writing component) may be nominated by the Graduate Studies Committee for consideration for the fellowship.
+Applicants for the EAS MA Program who meet minimum requirements for the University Fellowship (cumulative undergraduate GPA of at least 3.6 on a 4.0 scale) may be nominated by the Graduate Studies Committee for consideration for the fellowship.

-Applicants for the EAS MA Program who demonstrate significant potential to contribute to the diversity of the Graduate School and the program may be nominated for the Graduate Enrichment Fellowship (a minimum cumulative undergraduate grade point average of at least a 3.1 on a 4.0 scale, a 40th percentile average on the GRE general exam's Verbal and Quantitative components and a 3.5 on the Analytical Writing component).
+Applicants for the EAS MA Program who demonstrate significant potential to contribute to the diversity of the Graduate School and the program may be nominated for the Graduate Enrichment Fellowship (a minimum cumulative undergraduate grade point average of at least a 3.1 on a 4.0 scale).